 Ruminant species (hoofed herbivores with four-chambered stomachs that chew their cud) are the natural host for and most affected by Mycobacterium avium subspecies. paratuberculosis (MAP).
 All genera of this diverse and numerous taxonomic group are believed susceptible to infection (pseudo-ruminants such as camelids as well).
 In ruminants, the infection eventually proceeds to gastrointestinal disease and death.
 This is true for domestic agriculture ruminants (such as cattle, sheep and goats), ruminant wildlife in captivity (e.g. deer, elk, eland, and muntjac) plus free-ranging ruminants including bison, elk, moufflon and guanaco.
 Cases of Johne’s disease (the clinical illness that appears months to years after initial infection by MAP in young animals) have been reported in every country in the world that has tested for it.
 The infection can spread from one ruminant species (for instance cattle) to another (goats, sheep, etc.).

 Non-ruminant species (omnivores, carnivores) are infrequently infected, and few of these infections have been shown to progress to either clinical illness or systemic pathology.
 In these “atypical” hosts (such as fox, stoat, badger, raven, etc.) the organism is believed to be acquired through eating infected prey.
 While insufficient research has been completed to make any firm conclusions, it is believed that these non-ruminant species are “dead-end” hosts i.e. that the infection is not shed in the feces or milk to represent a risk of transmission and that offspring do not become infected in utero.
 There have been a few reports MAP infecting pigs, horses, and nonhuman primates.
-(See the Zoonosis section for a discussion of whether MAP represents a health risk for humans).
+(See this page for more on infection of non-ruminants.
+See the Zoonosis section for a discussion of whether MAP represents a health risk for humans).

 One non-ruminant type of animal does appear affected by MAP infection: rabbits and hares.
 There has been extensive investigation of a location in Scotland where rabbits have not only been infected by the same strain as MAP as found in the dairy cattle sharing pasture, but appear to maintain the infection in subsequent generations without re-infection from cattle or the environment.
 In some of these rabbits, MAP caused pathologic lesions resembling Johne’s disease.
 MAP infection of rabbits and hares in other countries has been reported as well, but subsequent disease is rarely described and these populations do not appear to be reservoirs of the infection as is seen in Scotland.